aimms/how-to/Articles/595/595-accessing-the-azure-datalake-externally.rst

         }
 	]

-A bit more information on SAS tokens
+A bit more Information on SAS Tokens
 ---------------------------------------

 A full overview of the description of the parameters that are used in a SAS token can be `found on this page <https://learn.microsoft.com/en-us/rest/api/storageservices/create-account-sas#construct-an-account-sas-uri>`_.
 Each request could require its own SAS token as the values of the parameters might change, depending on the service you are using (listing a file system requires a different level of access than putting a file, for example) or even the type of SAS token you are creating.
 If you are going to use the Azure Data Lake Storage API we `recommend reading through the related documentation about SAS tokens <https://learn.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature>`_.